WBEMextras/wbemextras.github.com/documentation/index.md

 HP-UX systems use next to SNMP to send traps to the HPSIM server, also the WBEM protocols via the so called cimproviders to comminucate with the HPSIM server about their health status.
 The System Fault Management (SFM) software is used to send hardware failure reports via the HPSIM server and the IRSA plug-in (running on top of the HPSIM server) to the HP Support centre in an automatic way with any user intervention.

-However, the HPSIM IRSA software components are known to be very problematic to install and/or upgrade on HP-UX systems because of the many inter-dependencies [<<x3,3>>].
+However, the HPSIM IRSA software components are known to be very problematic to install and/or upgrade on HP-UX systems because of the many inter-dependencies [HP IRSA Configuration Guide] (http://bizsupport2.austin.hp.com/bc/docs/support/SupportManual/c03052695/c03052695.pdf)
 The question may arise why do we need some scripts to install software on HP-UX systems as `/usr/sbin/swinstall` command does this already?

 During a migration project of ISEE towards HPSIM on HP-UX systems in 2009 we were faced with various types of problems, which we were able to group into the following sections: